Skip to content

 Practice size changes what “best” looks like because scale changes both pricing mechanics and risk tolerance.
 Solo and small group practices often assume they lack leverage, but even small groups can qualify for employer coverage that outperforms individual policies in stability and usability.
 The most important factor is designing eligibility and participation correctly so the plan is viable and repeatable.

 Mid-sized practices often benefit from level-funded or partially self-funded structures because claims stability and cash flow can support better pricing mechanics while still keeping monthly costs predictable.
-These models often reduce the “renewal shock” problem that insured plans can create.
+These models often reduce the “renewal shock” problem that insured plans can create — and with level-funded enrollment in the small group market growing dramatically over recent years, the options available to practices in this size range have expanded meaningfully.

 Larger physician groups and multi-location practices often move toward fully customized self-funded arrangements.
 At that point, leadership typically wants more control over vendor performance, pharmacy strategy, reporting cadence, and plan customization.
-The goal becomes long-term trend management rather than annual premium shopping.
+The goal becomes long-term trend management rather than annual premium shopping — and the data transparency of self-funding makes that possible in ways that fully insured arrangements structurally cannot.

 If you’re unsure where the practical threshold begins for different plan types, reviewing minimum employees for group health insurance can help frame options realistically.